https://medium.com/moxietalk-with-kirt-jacobs/musks-moxie-may-save-the-world-b9ff8c6b90ee

 If you’ve seen Iron Man or any of the other recent Marvel action movies, you’ve seen the moxie of Elon Musk.

-The big-thinking, slightly enigmatic, wildly successful serial entrepreneur inspired the screen interpretation of Tony Stark, the wealthy genius engineer who jets around saving the world encased in a fantastical suit that imbues him with all manner of superpowers.
+The big-thinking, slightly enigmatic, wildly successful serial entrepreneur inspired the screen interpretation of Tony Stark, the wealthy genius engineer who jets around saving the world encased in a fantastical suit that imbues him with all superpowers.

 Moxie can sometimes save the world.